codenotary/immudb/README.md

 You can generate your own benchmarks using the `stress_tool` under `embedded/tools`.

+## Roadmap

+The following topics are important to us and are planned or already being worked on:

+* Relational model support (including SQL)
+  * PostgreSQL wire compatibility
+  * Travel in time
+* Embedded web console
+* Replication (Follower)
+* Other storage backends (eg. Cloud)
+* Hot backups
+* Data pruning
+* Compression
+* Improving SDK API and errors

 ## Contributing

 We welcome [contributions](CONTRIBUTING.md).
 Feel free to join the team!